 Air travel in the Netherlands

-Amsterdam Airport Schiphol, near Amsterdam, is the main airport in the Netherlands.
+Amsterdam Airport Schiphol is the main airport in the Netherlands.
 Regional airports include Eindhoven Airport, Maastricht Aachen Airport, Rotterdam The Hague Airport and Groningen Airport Eelde.
 Airports are easily accessible by public transport and taxis.

-Due to the country’s small size and abundance of other transport options, domestic flights in the Netherlands are limited, and there's no real need to fly between destinations within the country.
-However, the great number of affordable flights does make international travel easy.
+Owing to the country’s small size and abundance of other transport options, domestic flights in the Netherlands are limited, and there's no real need to fly between destinations within the country, though the great number of affordable airlines does make international travel easy.

 Larger airports serve both major and budget airlines, from KLM Royal Dutch Airlines, the flag carrier of the Netherlands, and British Airways to easyJet, Vueling Airlines and Ryanair.